kstandbridge/kengine_examples/README.md

     PlatformConsoleOut("\n");
 }
 ```
 Here we defined KENGINE_PREPROCESSOR, this is a console app that takes source files as arguments parses them looking for the introspect tag and lets you generate code.
 For example generate a ToJson method for a struct.
-You are expected to implement the GenerateCodeFor function:
+You are expected to implement the generate code for function:
 ```
 void
 GenerateCodeFor(memory_arena *Arena, c_struct Struct, string_list *Options);